Letters of Recommendation

 Letters of recommendation should be written in English on institutional letterhead and contain the signature of the recommender (digital signatures are accepted).

-Unless otherwise specified in the Application Guidelines, the Newberry will not accept any more than three letters of recommendation for any Long-Term or Short-Term Fellowship application.
+Unless otherwise specified in the Application Guidelines, the Newberry will not accept any more than three letters of recommendation for any Long-Term Fellowship application or two letters of recommendation for Short-Term Fellowship application.
 Applicants who apply for more than one fellowship program in one year must ask their recommenders to submit a letter for each application.
 Letters received for previous applications cannot be reused.